Picking March Madness Champions: 7 Perennial Attributes

 - Certain 2019 teams stand out as lacking in one or more key attributes.

 Anyone who has ever filled out a March Madness bracket knows just how fickle the NCAA Tournament can be.
 Every year, some tiny college from a town you’ve never heard of becomes the belle of the ball by knocking off a powerhouse.
-These Cinderella squads break up brackets, cost bettors millions, and make TV talking heads look foolish.
+These Cinderella squads break up brackets, cost bettors millions, and make talking heads look foolish on TV.

-Although picking a perfect bracket is nigh impossible, picking the eventual champ is not.
-We’ve analyzed every Division I Men’s NCAA championship team from 2008 to 2018 and have found they have far more in common than you may think.
+Although picking a perfect bracket is nigh impossible, picking the champion is not.
+We’ve analyzed every Division I Men’s NCAA championship team from 2008 to 2019 and have found they have a lot in common.

 This article details their many similarities and gives you a checklist for picking future tournament winners at the best NCAAB betting sites.
-It also IDs several 2018-19 teams to approach with caution.
+It also identifies several 2019-20 teams to approach with caution.

 1. March Madness Champions Rely on Upperclassmen

-It’s nice having five-star freshmen, but you can’t expect them to do all the heavy lifting on their own.
-Every NCAA championship team from the past 11 years has had multiple upperclassmen who have been vital to their team’s success.
+It’s nice having five-star freshmen, but you can’t expect them to do all the heavy lifting.
+Every NCAA championship team from the past 12 years has had multiple upperclassmen who were vital to their team’s success.
 Just look at the 2016-17 UNC Tar Heels, who were lead by juniors Joel Berry and Justin Jackson, and seniors Kennedy Meeks, Isaiah Hicks, and Tony Bradley.
 Meeks and Jackson combined for 47 points against Oregon in the semi-final, and Berry won the NCAA Tournament Most Outstanding Player award after scoring 22 against Gonzaga in the title game.
 Without their contributions, North Carolina never would have made it to the Final Four.

-Or how about the most recent champs, the 2017-18 Villanova Wildcats?
-Jay Wright’s team was led by the National Player of the Year Jalen Brunson, who was a junior with well over 100 college games under his belt by the time the tournament rolled around.
+Or how about the 2017-18 Villanova Wildcats?
+Jay Wright’s team was led by National Player of the Year Jalen Brunson, who was a junior with well over 100 college games under his belt by the time the tournament rolled around.
 Even surprise Final Four Most Outstanding Player Donte DiVincenzo was a redshirt sophomore with about 80 games of experience.
 Only one freshman (Omari Spellman) played more than 15 minutes per game for Nova, and he was a redshirt as well.

-Upperclassmen know the system, are less likely to get rattled by the bright lights of March Madness and are generally more physically and emotionally mature than freshmen.
+Upperclassmen know the system, are less likely to get rattled by the bright lights, and are generally more physically and emotionally mature than freshmen.
 That counts for a lot when you’re playing against 18-year-olds.

 2. March Madness Champions Are Guided by Proven Coaches

-The last 11 NCAA championships have been won by eight different coaches and all but one of them had a Hall of Fame-calibre resume at the time they won.
-The exception is Kevin Ollie, who was promoted to head coach at UConn in 2012 following the retirement of Jim Calhoun, and won a championship two years later.
-Ollie did an exceptional job guiding his team, but Calhoun deserves plenty of credit for assembling the talented roster he inherited.
+The last 12 NCAA championships have been won by nine different coaches and all but one (maybe two) had a Hall of Fame-caliber resume at the time they won.
+The obvious exception is Kevin Ollie, who was promoted to head coach at UConn in 2012 following the retirement of Jim Calhoun, and won a championship two years later.
+Ollie did an exceptional job guiding his team, but Calhoun deserves plenty of credit for assembling the talented roster that Ollie inherited.

-Taking Ollie out of the equation for a moment, the remaining seven coaches all had at least 24 years of head-coaching experience, over 500 career victories, and a lifetime winning percentage above .640 at the time they won.
+Taking Ollie out of the equation for a moment, seven of the remaining eight coaches all had at least 24 years of head-coaching experience, over 500 career victories, and a lifetime winning percentage above 64.0% at the time they won.
+The other was Tony Bennett (Virginia, 2019) who had a lifetime winning percentage of 72.5% at the time of his title (323-122).

-No one was surprised when their teams got to cut down the mesh at the end of the tournament because they had the experience and pedigree required to win it all.
-It’s worth noting that all seven coaches had also been to the Big Dance multiple times before and were unfazed by the added media scrutiny and the increased weight of expectations.
+It’s worth noting that all eight coaches had also been to the Big Dance multiple times before and seemed unfazed by the added media scrutiny and the increased weight of expectations.

 3. March Madness Champions Have Great Point Guards

-It’s hardly a coincidence that eight of the last 11 Tournament MOPs have been guards.
+It’s hardly a coincidence that nine of the last 12 Tournament MOPs have been guards.
 Guards – and point guards in particular – are the engines that drive college teams.
-They spearhead the defense, facilitate the offense, and set the pace of play.
+They facilitate the offense and set the pace of play.
 In many cases, they’re also the most gifted offensive players on their team.

 Kemba Walker led UConn in scoring when the Huskies won it all in 2011, as did Shabazz Napier in 2014.
-Mario Chalmers (Kansas), Ty Lawson (North Carolina), Russ Smith (Louisville), Josh Hart (Villanova), and Joel Berry (North Carolina) were also all among the top-two scorers on their respective NCAA championship teams.
+Mario Chalmers (Kansas), Ty Lawson (North Carolina), Russ Smith (Louisville), Josh Hart (Villanova), Joel Berry (North Carolina), and Kyle Guy (Virginia) were also all among the top-two scorers on their respective NCAA championship teams.

 Point guards have always been important in college, but their role has expanded exponentially over the last 20 years with the rise of three-point shooting and a deliberate move away from hand-checking.
 These floor generals now have more space to operate and are putting up the kinds of numbers that would make Pete Maravich blush.
 More often than not, their production is an excellent barometer of just how far their team will advance.